gmbows/nn-visualizer/README.md

 Parameters can be changed during training.  `E` and `W`, `S` and `A` keys will increase and decrease eta and alpha values respectively.

 ## Training
-The network will import training data from training_data.txt.
+The network imports training data from `training_data.txt`.
 A python file is included that will generate various different data sets, but as long as it follows the correct format you can use your own data.

 ## Display
 Use `g` key to toggle between displaying neuron activation values and gradients.  <br>